ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The requested-ta-list parameter enumerates the Trusted Applications that are not currently installed in the TEE, but which are requested to be installed, for example by an installer of an Untrusted Application that has a TA as a dependency.
-Like the ta-list, requested TAs are expressed in the form of TA_ID byte strings.
+Requested TAs are expressed in the form of requested-ta-info objects.

 unneeded-ta-list
 : The unneeded-ta-list parameter enumerates the Trusted Applications that are